Electives

 These elective courses are open to all students and do not require an application.
 If you choose one or two semester-long electives as one of your three choices during registration, your second semester elective will be any one of the three other semester-long electives we offer.
 If you do not like one or more of the semester-long electives, it is highly encouraged that you only select yearlong elective courses during registration.

-Art / Ms. Bishop: Art is a one-semester course where students will learn about design through the use of paper, glue, clay, wire, watercolor, acrylic, charcoal, and other mediums.
+Art / Mrs. Hernandez: Art is a one-semester course where students will learn about design through the use of paper, glue, clay, wire, watercolor, acrylic, charcoal, and other mediums.
 Students will also explore the historical and cultural influences present in artwork.

 Beginning Drama / Mr. Estep: This is a one-semester introductory course to theater.
 Students will learn basic theater concepts and stage terms and be introduced to various performance techniques through interactive games and lessons.